-Finding 6: The Charter School is in overall satisfactory fiscal and governance health.
+Finding 8: The Charter School is in overall satisfactory fiscal and governance health.

-Based on Findings 1-6, the Winship-Robbins Elementary School District (W-RESD) Superintendent/Principal and Winship-Robbins Elementary School District Charter Review Committee (W-RESDCRC) recommends that the Governing Board approve the Renewal Petition.
+Based on Findings 1-8, the Winship-Robbins Elementary School District (W-RESD) Superintendent/Principal and Winship-Robbins Elementary School District Charter Review Committee (W-RESDCRC) recommends that the Governing Board approve the Renewal Petition for the July 1, 2021 – June 30, 2026 term.

 Renewal Criterion

-The Charter School Act of 1992 governs the creation of charter schools in the State of California.
-Renewal petitions are governed by the standards and criteria escribed in Education Codes section 47605 applicable to new petitions.
+The Charter Schools Act of 1992 governs the creation of charter schools in the State of California.
+Renewal petitions are governed by the standards and criteria described in Education Codes section 47605 applicable to new petitions.
 Additionally, Education Code sections 47607 and 47607.2 outline additional criteria applicable to renewal petitions.

 The criteria for charter school renewal changed substantially under AB 1505.
 Previously, the renewal criteria in Education Code 47607 was based on the Academic Performance “API”, where schools’ renewal depended on demonstrating sufficient performance on API-based state or similar schools ranks, growth targets or performance equal to schools that students would otherwise attend.
-AB 1505 amended Educ.
-C. section 47607 and added new Educ.
-C. section 47607.2 which will apply to renewals after July 1, 2020.
-Charter school renewals in California will now be guided by a 3- track renewal system.
+AB 1505 amended Education Code section 47607 and added new Education Code section 47607.2 which applies to renewals after July 1, 2020.
+Charter school renewals in California are now guided by a 3- track renewal system, based on a school’s academic performance on the California School Dashboard.
+The California Department of Education (“CDE”) classifies charter schools as high, middle, or low performing.

 Key highlights include: